heptarch/heptarch.github.io/projects.md

 This was, incidentally, another set of concentric layers that ensured proper focus and divorced research outcomes from profit.

+So, we have something of a recipe.
+Of coursre this raises the
-If Bell Labs made innovation systematic, why hasn't that been systematically reproduced elsewhere?
+question: if Bell Labs made innovation systematic, why hasn't its success been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
 I explained that Kelly's management wasn't a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
 I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every century!